Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Abstract

 \section{Abstract}

 Pre-trained weights have become a cornerstone of modern deep learning, enabling efficient knowledge transfer and improving downstream task performance, especially in data-scarce scenarios.
 However, a fundamental question remains: how can we obtain better pre-trained weights that encapsulate more knowledge beyond the given dataset?
-In this work, we introduce \textbf{KNowledge Overflowed Weights (KNOW)} prediction, a novel strategy that leverages structured forgetting and its inversion to synthesize knowledge-enriched weights.
+In this work, we introduce \textbf{KNowledge-Overflowed Weights (KNOW)} prediction, a novel strategy that leverages structured forgetting and its inversion to synthesize knowledge-enriched weights.
 Our key insight is that sequential fine-tuning on progressively downsized datasets induces a structured forgetting process, which can be modeled and reversed to recover knowledge as if trained on a larger dataset.
 We construct a dataset of weight transitions governed by this controlled forgetting and employ meta-learning to model weight prediction effectively.
-Specifically, our \textbf{KNowledge Overflowed Weights Nowcaster (KNOWN)} acts as a hyper-model that learns the general evolution of weights and predicts enhanced weights with improved generalization.
+Specifically, our \textbf{KNowledge-Overflowed Weights Nowcaster (KNOWN)} acts as a hyper-model that learns the general evolution of weights and predicts enhanced weights with improved generalization.
 Extensive experiments across diverse datasets and architectures demonstrate that KNOW prediction consistently outperforms Na\"ive fine-tuning and simple weight prediction, leading to superior downstream performance.
-Our work provides a new perspective on reinterpreting forgetting dynamics to push the limits of knowledge transfer in deep learning.
+Our work provides a new perspective on reinterpreting forgetting dynamics to push the limits of knowledge transfer.
+The code and pre-trained model are available at \href{https://github.com/jjh6297/KNOW}{https://github.com/jjh6297/KNOW}.